Nassau, Bahamas Port Guide

 Top Things to Do

-- Explore the historic Fort Charlotte for panoramic views and a taste of local history.
+- Explore the historic Fort Charlotte for panoramic views of the harbor

-- Tour the National Art Gallery of The Bahamas to appreciate Bahamian art and culture.
+- Discover the National Art Gallery of The Bahamas for a taste of local culture

 Typical Weather

-Nassau enjoys a tropical climate with warm temperatures year-round, averaging around 80°F (27°C).
-The best time to visit is from mid-December to mid-April when the weather is pleasant and dry, while the summer months can be hot and humid with occasional rain showers.
+Nassau enjoys a tropical climate with warm temperatures year-round, averaging between 75°F and 85°F. The peak tourist season runs from mid-December to mid-April, offering pleasant weather, while the summer months can be hot and humid, with a higher chance of rain.

 What to Pack